jcblake14/ob-tracker/README.md

 # Ob Tracker

-An app to track deliveries for OB physicians.
+A data visualization app that provides at-a-glance reporting and analytics to practicing physician